miraheze/RequestSSL/README.md

 # RequestSSL
 An extension designed to automate requesting and generating SSL certificates.

-Baed on ImportDump developed by Universal Omega.
+Based on ImportDump developed by Universal Omega.

 Licensed under the GPLv3 (or later) LICENSE.